-The statistic shows the growth rate of Australia’s real GDP from 2004 to 2014.
+The statistic shows the growth rate of Australia’s real GDP from 2008 to 2013, with projections up until 2018.
 In 2011, GDP in Australia grew by about 2.59 percent on the previous year.

 The recession-proof land down under